 People often ask when hearing I’m a vegetarian ‘Where do you get your protein from?’
 They are often concerned for my health, when I explain that not only am I a vegetarian, but a coeliac and until very recently lactose intolerant as well.
 In fact it is not hard at all to get my daily dose of protein and I wanted to share my top five ways to pack in some protein into your diet, no matter who you are.

 I cannot tell you how much I love nuts.
-I eat them evert day in some form or another.
-I often snack on nuts mid morning when I could be reaching for a biscuit.
+I eat them every day in some form or another.
+Often I choose to snack on nuts mid morning when I could be reaching for a biscuit.
 My homemade muesli has walnuts and almonds in it.
-I love nut butters (peanut and almond are my favourites) spread on crackers for a quick afterschool snack and they are also great added to smoothies.
+I love nut butters (peanut and almond are my favourites) spread on crackers for a quick after school snack and they are also great added to smoothies.

 I am not a vegan and have not intention of becoming one.
 So eggs for me are a great protein source.
 They are regarded as the perfect protein source as they have the ideal balance of amino acids.
 I try and eat one everyday, plus I love them for cake baking!

 You may think this is only for the world of the body builder, but not so.
 I find these Pulsin

 bars are the best thing to pack in my bag when I go out and about.
 Especially when I go to parties and find myself confronted with a buffet, which I think is probably a coeliacs worst nightmare.
 Instead of slowly feeling faint from lack of safe food, I know I can get everything I need to keep on going.
 Plus they taste fantastic with the mint choc chip being my favourite at the moment.